exercism/gleam/concepts/let-assertions/introduction.md

 }
 ```

-Most the time in Gleam programs we want to handle every possible case, but in some programs such as prototypes and quick scripts we may want to focus only on the happy path and not write code for other cases.
+Most of the time in Gleam programs we want to handle every possible case, but in some programs such as prototypes and quick scripts we may want to focus only on the happy path and not write code for other cases.
 This is where Gleam's `let assert` comes in.

 With let assertions a pattern can match only some of the possible values of a type, and if the pattern does not match a value the program will crash.
 Using `let assert` we can write the above function like this: